jamespooley/brain-age-prediction/notes/grant-text.md

 ## Approaches to Motion Correction in MRI

-A number of techniques are approaches have been developed to aid clinicians and researchers interested in obtaining high quality sMRI data in clinical, child, and adolescent populations.
-Although we cannot hope to be exhaustive, below we list and draw distinctions between approaches we feel hold the most promise for application to hyperkinetic populations, such as children and adolescents with ADHD.
+Given the acquisitional costs of MRI data, clinicians and researchers working with head motion-prone populations have developed a variety of techniques to facilitate the collection of usuable data.
+Although we cannot hope to be exhaustive, below we provide a brief review of approaches we feel hold the most promise for application to the population of children and adolescents with ADHD.
 For more comprehensive overviews, we direct the interested reader to Zaitsev et al. (2016) and Maclaren et al. (2012).

-### Head Constraints and Behavioral Training
+### Restraint, Sedation, and Behavioral Training

-One approach to the problem of head motion may be broadly termed "motion control."
-The bluntest such approach to dealing with the problem of head motion during MRI scans is to physically restrain the head using bite bars or other means.
+One set of approaches to fixing the problem of subject head motion may be broadly termed "motion control."
+Perhaps the bluntest such approach to dealing with the problem of head motion during MRI scans is to physically restrain a subject's head.
+However, in addition to requiring a compliant subject, restraints are typically uncomfortable and not entirely effective.

 Another, less blunt, approach is behavioral training, where the subject is trained to keep still.
 Both approaches are less than ideal.

+Sedation is another option.
+However, patient safety and cost become and issue using this technique.

 ### Prospective Motion Correction

-Prospective motion correction (PMC) techniques update the parameters of the MRI acquisition sequence on the fly, obviating the need for RMC techniques.
-A variety of PMC approaches have been proposed (Maclaren et al., 2013), but these mainly fall into one of two categories: those that use internal navigators and those that use external cameras to track and record subject motion.
+Prospective motion correction (PMC) techniques update the parameters of the MRI acquisition sequence in real time as the data are being acquired, obviating the need for the RMC techniques discussed below.
+Althougha variety of PMC approaches have been proposed (for a review, see Maclaren et al., 2012), PMC techniques mainly fall into one of two categories: those that use internal navigators and those that use external cameras to track and record subject motion.

 #### Internal Navigators

-MR navigator techniques use the existing MR scanner technology (cf. optical cameras) to collect data on subject movement.
+MR navigator techniques use the existing MR scanner technology (cf. optical cameras mounted on the scanner) to collect data on subject movement.

-Navigator scans also increase scan time, which can make them less than ideal in clinical applications.
+Navigator techniques also increase scan time, which can make them less than ideal in clinical applications.

 #### External Trackers